bhoov/energy-transformer-jax/README.md

 # Energy Transformer

 > A novel architecture that is a Transformer, an Energy-Based Model, and an Associative Memory.
-See [our paper](https://arxiv.org/abs/2302.07253)
+See [our paper](https://arxiv.org/abs/2302.07253).
+[Barebones homepage with important links](https://bhoov.com/energy-transformer).

 ## Structure